aws/aws-iot-device-sdk-embedded-C/README.md

 ### Building and Running Demos

 The libraries in this SDK are not dependent on any operating system.
 However, the demos for the libraries in this SDK are built and tested on a Linux platform.
-The demos builds with [CMake](https://cmake.org/), a cross-platform build tool.
+The demos build with [CMake](https://cmake.org/), a cross-platform build tool.

 #### Prerequisites